VicFrolov/Markit/README.md

 ###Differences from mobile
 While the web app will perform functionally the same as both of the mobile apps, it will feature a more open user interface not possible with the limited screen space of mobile devices.
 This will be the preferable way of using Markit for many users.

+#Why Use It?

+###Tagging
+Users will be able to reduce their search time when they have tagged an item.
+They will get a notification if an item that they have tagged is now being sold somewhere near them.

+###Exclusivity
+This app is strictly for students with a .edu e-mail which makes it safer and also guarantees a market.

+###Offers
+Unlike other selling/purchasing websites and applications, the user will have the ability to make an offer within the chat system and the seller can then accept or decline that offer.

 #Software Requirements